 A poet in the hand is worth more than two in the book…

-With the support of the National Endowment for the Arts and the John L. Santikos Charitable Foundation of the San Antonio Area Foundation, URBAN-15 is excited to present the 3rd annual MEGA CORAZON, a nine-hour literary livestream.
+With the support of the Texas Commission on the Arts, URBAN-15 is excited to present the 4th annual MEGA CORAZON, an eight hour literary livestream.
 Celebrating a hybrid poetic tradition that combines street, classical, and slam performance styles, Mega Corazon features the best in South Texas-based performance poetry.

-Part of National Poetry Month activities, this year’s Mega Corazon will take place on Thursday, April 28th from 1pm-10pm.
+Part of National Poetry Month activities, this year’s Mega Corazon will take place on Thursday, April 6th from 1pm-9pm.
 Performances are filmed live in our studio and, for those based locally, can be viewed in person like any other performance event.
-But if you can’t make it in person, we also stream LIVE, ONLINE, and IN REAL TIME via our internet broadcasting system, and across multiple platforms–from computers to tablets to gaming systems to smart phones.
-This livestream is accessible free of charge and without a password on our website!
+But if you can’t make it in person, we also stream LIVE, ONLINE, and IN REAL TIME via our internet broadcasting system, and across multiple platforms–from la mera mera Mega Corazon de Tejas to your computer, tablets, gaming systems or smart phone!
+This livestream is accessible free of charge and without a password on our website.

 Watch performance excerpts from the 2016 Mega Corazon

-This year, we are fortunate to have funding that allows us to outreach specifically to area high schools and middle schools, and the first three hours of the performance (1-4pm) are youth-focused.
-If you are an educator and are interested in accessing Mega Corazon for your students–or any other group you work with–please contact us at firstname.lastname@example.org or call us at 210-736-1500.
+The first three hours of the performance (1-4pm) are youth-focused and ideal for high school-aged students.
+If you are an educator or youth-serving community center and are interested in broadcasting Mega Corazon to your students–or any other group you work with–please contact us at email@example.com or call us at 210-736-1500.

 An in-progress lineup for this year’s Mega Corazon is below.
 Keep checking back for a final list!